 so the shield effect can't be expected.
 It is necessary to connect the

 As mentioned below, the front and rear panel are connected to FG via wires, and the top and bottom panels are screwed with toothed lock washers between the panel and the sash for electrical continuity.

-The circuit is formed by soldering the leads of the parts directly.
+with hot-melt adhesive.
+The circuit is formed by soldering the leads of

 This method has the following merits: